 –Story and guide from the first successful Seven Lakes Trek Expedition Team organized by Jimu Mele & Kanki Miri.

-My narration will be from point of view of highly motivated intermediate level trekking person.
+My narration will be from the point of view of a highly motivated intermediate-level trekking person.

 Rule-1 and the Only Rule: Whenever we trek in such interior locations we need to respect the God of Nature, Idu Mishmi Tribal Laws and customs then trekking goes fine.

-For Professional Trekkers and Adventure Photographers, the Seven Lakes trek is only climb of 5-6 hours a day on average.
-Slope at an average 70° but not very steep.
+For Professional Trekkers and Adventure Photographers, the Seven Lakes trek in Anini is only a climb of 5-6 hours a day on average.
+The slope at an average of 70° but not very steep.
 We were not professional Trekkers but highly excited and motivated intermediate people.
 We kept on motivating each other.
-If you are one of these then I can guarantee you that you will always cherish these adventure till you die.
+If you are one of these then I can guarantee you that you will always cherish these adventures till you die.

 Is it safe?

 Seven Lakes trek is safe.
 We didn’t find any place risky.
 It was all about being mentally strong to walk on and on.
 We saw two leeches and one snake.